Matthew Perry, ‘Friends’ star, dead at 54 - KTVZ

 Matthew Perry, the beloved actor who starred as Chandler Bing on “Friends,” has died.
 He was 54.

-Police in Los Angeles are investigating Perry’s death, a law enforcement source tells CNN.
+Police in Los Angeles are investigating Perry’s death, a law enforcement source told CNN.
+There is currently no foul play suspected, the source said, however, the incident remains under investigation by the Los Angeles Police Department Robbery-Homicide Division.

 Perry died in an apparent drowning accident at his Los Angeles home on Saturday, according to the Los Angeles Times, citing law enforcement sources.